 Tips for Finding a Therapist Who Fits Your Needs

-The question was asked, in response to another piece I wrote, “How did you find a therapist?”
+In response to another piece I wrote, the question was asked, "How did you find a therapist?"

 Why isn't mental health care advertised?

 My daughter works in the mental health field and we talked it over.
 I had some suggestions.
 "Nuts no more counseling" was the only one I got out before she shot me down.
 I had some other catchy slogans, but she wasn't having any of it.

 We seem to be willing to ask and offer recommendations for almost anything, but we don't talk about mental health, so we cannot fathom talking about who is a good therapist or what medications we use and find helpful.